The Technique of Lapping

 If the hardness and microstructure of the carriers or lapping plate (or carrier) are such that rolling cannot occur because the particles become stuck, as already mentioned, the result is cutting or sliding action.
 Surfaces lapped by rolling abrasive particles appear matte (Figure 8) while pushing, cutting grit produces bright and even shiny surfaces (Figure 5).
 High magnifications of matte surfaces show rough material particles (Figure 9).
 In comparison, if it’s necessary for a reflective high-quality surface finish, polishing with extremely fine abrasive paper or with a polishing machine can alter the appearance of the flat surface.

 Cutting generally occurs when “soft” rotating lapping plates are in use on a lapping or polishing machine.
-With a soft plate and fine grit particles, a mirror finish is relatively easy to obtain depending on the amount of material that needs to be removed.
-In contrast, the use of micro-particle diamond powder has allowed applications to be considerably widened.
-The development of new carrier plates and their surface design, e.g. special grooves, etc., as well as special fluids as an abrasive grain medium, have resulted in further significant high-quality production increases during the last decade.
+The cutting tool uses a soft plate and fine grit particles, a mirror finish is relatively easy to obtain depending on the amount of material that needs removal.
+In contrast, the use of micro-particle diamond powder allows applications to be considerably wide.
+The development of new cutting tools like carrier plates and their surface design, e.g. special grooves, etc., as well as special fluids as an abrasive grain medium, have resulted in further significant-high-quality production increases during the last decade.
 The micro-particle diamond powder is continuing its success of stock removal in grinding technology and in lapping and polishing technology.

-Lapping plates or working plates can be roughly graded into 4 categories:
+Lapping plates or working plates grades can be roughly separate into 4 categories:

 - Soft working plates,